Bring your group and absorb every aspect of culture and spirit the South has to offer

 Memphis District Golf Classic

-Enjoy a round of golf at the luxurious Tunica Resorts in the Memphis District Golf Classic, the official golf tournament of the Southern Heritage Classic festival.
-In keeping with traditional celebrations, the Classic Parade pays tribute to the festival and deep Southern culture of Memphis.
-Enjoy the exciting Classic Battle of the Bands competition featuring high school show bands and heart-pounding dance routines from area students.
-Continuing the celebration, the Classic Fashions & Brunch is put on by the Memphis Chapter of the National Coalition of 100 Black Women, Inc. Since 1982, the coalition’s aim has been empowering Black women worldwide.
+Speaking of sports lovers, enjoy a round of golf at the luxurious Tunica Resorts in the Memphis District Golf Classic, the official golf tournament of the Southern Heritage Classic festival.
+In keeping with traditional celebrations, the Classic Parade pays tribute to the heritage festival and deep Southern culture of Memphis.
+Enjoy the exciting Classic Battle of the Bands competition featuring high school show bands and heart-pounding dance routines from local students.
+Continuing the celebration, the Classic Fashions & Brunch is put on by the Memphis Chapter of the National Coalition of 100 Black Women, Inc. Since 1982, the coalition’s aim has been empowering black women worldwide.

 Original Gullah Festival

-The Lowcountry of the South Carolina coastal plains and islands is home to the Gullah people, African American South Carolina islanders who carry on rich traditions, some of which were brought over from Africa during the slave trade.
+The Lowcountry of the South Carolina coastal plains and islands is home to the Gullah people.
+These African-American South Carolina islanders carry on rich traditions, some of which were brought over from Africa during the slave trade.
 Celebrate Gullah heritage in Beaufort, South Carolina at the Original Gullah Festival happening at the Henry C. Chambers Waterfront.
-Share the robust Creole and West African history, feast on authentic Creole and Gullah cuisine and learn about Gullah culture at Lest We Forget, a free educational platform to discuss the history and customs.
+Share the robust Creole and West African history and feast on authentic Creole and Gullah cuisine.
+While there, ascertain the Gullah culture at Lest We Forget, a free educational platform to discuss the history and unique customs.

 St. Augustine Celtic Music & Heritage Festival

-Performing for over a decade, the St. Augustine Celtic Music & Heritage Festival in coastal northeast Florida has been celebrating Celtic people in America’s oldest Celtic city with Scottish and Irish music, food and hand-crafted and imported treasures.
+Performing for over a decade, the St. Augustine Celtic Music & Heritage Festival in coastal northeast Florida has been celebrating Celtic people in America’s oldest Celtic city.
+Of the many heritage festivals to attend, this one honors Celtic culture with Scottish and Irish music, food and hand-crafted and imported treasures.
 Immerse yourself in Celtic traditions with bagpipes, Celtic dance performances, storytelling and historical presentations.
 Nosh on authentic Celtic fare like Irish soda bread and enjoy the entertainment of the historic St. Patrick Parade established in 1601.
 Originating in Scotland during the 11th century, the Highland Games at the Celtic festival provide family-friendly entertainment from kilt-wearing, weight-throwing athletes sure to appease everyone’s curiosities.

-Go beyond the average adventure and plunge into the abundant Southern culture through the many heritage festivals happening this year.
-From show-stopping dance and musical performances to world-renowned artists and musicians, not to mention the delectable Southern cuisine, there is something for everyone to enjoy.
+Go beyond the average adventure and plunge into the abundant culture through the many Southern heritage festivals happening during the year.
+From show-stopping dance and musical performances to world-renowned artists and musicians, not to mention the delectable Southern cuisine and sports, there is something for everyone to enjoy.

 By Heather Dale